isaacksdata/csort/docs/source/usage.rst

 Installation
 ------------

-To use msort, first install it using pip:
+To use |project_name|, first install it using pip:

 .. code-block:: console